// ARCHITECTURE / HITL

 The Real Trade-Offs: When HITL Helps and When It Hurts

-HITL adds latency and operational cost, which are not theoretical concerns.
-The right architecture depends on workflow design as much as model choice.
+Latency and operational cost are not theoretical concerns.
+Workflow design is as important as the model itself.

 1. Assess consequence of error